maarten-pennings/ENS210/README.md

 ## Flash an example
 To build an example sketch
- - (Re)start Arduino
+ - (Re)start Arduino.
- - Open File>Example>Examples from Custom Libraries>ENS210>ENS210simple
+ - Open File > Example > Examples from Custom Libraries > ENS210 > ENS210simple.
- - Alternatively open File>Example>Examples from Custom Libraries>ENS210>ENS210full
+ - Alternatively open File > Example > Examples from Custom Libraries > ENS210 > ENS210full.
  - In `setup()` make sure to start the I2C driver correctly.
    For example, for ESP8266 NodeMCU have
      ```C++